-The existence of novel coronavirus (Covid-19) was confirmed in early 2020 and has spread globally, causing disruptions to businesses and economic activity.
-In response, governments and central banks have launched economic support and relief measures (including payment deferrals) to minimize the impact on individuals and corporates.
+The existence of novel coronavirus (Covid-19) was confirmed in early 2020, causing disruptions to businesses and economic activity.
+In response, governments and central banks launched economic support and relief measures (including payment deferrals) to minimize the impact on individuals and corporates.